 Papaya (Carica papaya L.) is a fast-growing, trioecious herbaceous plant widely cultivated in tropical and subtropical regions.
 Commonly referred to as the "wonder fruit of the tropics" or the "fruit of the angels," papaya holds significant agronomic, nutritional, and economic value.
 It is known by various local names—pawpaw in Australia, Malagor in Thailand, tree melon in Brazil, and Fruitabomba in Cuba (Wadekar et al., 2021).
 Globally, papaya ranks among the top tropical fruit crops alongside mangoes and pineapples, contributing approximately 15.36% to the total tropical fruit production (Godi et al., 2020).

 The entire papaya plant is rich in essential macro- and micronutrients, phytochemicals, and pharmacologically active compounds, classifying it as a potential nutraceutical plant (Aravind et al., 2013).
 The ripe fruit is primarily consumed fresh but is also processed into various value-added products such as jam, jelly, marmalade, tutti-frutti, nectar, syrup, dehydrated flakes, wines, and baby foods (Devika et al., 2015).
+Conventional cultivation often relies on imbalanced and excessive application of chemical fertilizers, which leads to low Nutrient Use Efficiency (NUE), soil degradation, environmental pollution, and ultimately, constrained productivity and fruit quality.
 Due to its short juvenile phase, high productivity, and year-round availability, papaya has become an economically important fruit crop in both domestic and international markets.

 Globally, papaya is the third most produced tropical fruit, with India being the largest producer and consumer.
 Other major producing countries include the Dominican Republic, Brazil, Mexico, and Indonesia.
 Within India, Andhra Pradesh is the leading papaya-producing state, contributing approximately 1,503.18 tonnes, which accounts for 26 per cent of the national output.
 Gujarat and Maharashtra follow with 1,107.88 tonnes and 496.12 tonnes, respectively (HSG, 2023).

 Despite its high economic potential, papaya productivity is often constrained by suboptimal nutrient management practices.
 Efficient and sustainable nutrient management is therefore critical for maximizing yield, improving fruit quality, and ensuring long-term soil health.
-This review aims to synthesize the existing literature on sustainable nutrient management strategies in papaya.
+Therefore, this review aims to systematically synthesize and evaluate the current scientific literature on sustainable nutrient management strategies for papaya.

 Challenges in papaya production

 Despite India's position as the leading global producer of papaya, growers continue to face numerous agronomic, environmental, and market-related challenges that constrain productivity and profitability.
-One of the foremost concerns is the limited availability of land and adoption of high-yielding, disease-resistant cultivars suitable for diverse agro-climatic conditions.
-The increasing threat of climate change further exacerbates these limitations, making it imperative to develop resilient production systems.

-Viral diseases such as Papaya Ring Spot Virus (PRSV) and Papaya Leaf Curl Virus (PaLCuV) significantly reduce both yield and fruit quality, posing a serious threat to papaya cultivation.
-Additionally, the crop is highly sensitive to fluctuations in weather parameters, which can lead to physiological disorders—especially in gynodioecious varieties—such as cat-face malformations, stamen carpellody, and the phenomenon known as "summer-skip," where flowering and fruiting are delayed or disrupted under high temperatures.
-Postharvest challenges also persist, including a relatively short shelf life, susceptibility to bruising, and inadequate infrastructure for value addition.
-These issues limit the crop's potential for long-distance marketing and export (Auxcilia et al., 2020).
-Addressing these multifaceted challenges requires an integrated approach involving varietal improvement, climate-resilient agronomic practices, and enhanced postharvest management.
+These include limited access to land suitable for cultivation and a slow adoption rate of high-yielding, disease-resistant cultivars adapted to local conditions.
+The increasing threat of climate change further exacerbates these issues, manifesting as erratic rainfall and temperature extremes that disrupt the crop's growth cycle.
+Viral diseases such as Papaya Ring Spot Virus (PRSV) and Papaya Leaf Curl Virus (PaLCuV) cause significant yield and quality losses, while physiological disorders like "summer-skip" and fruit malformations lead to economic waste.
+Postharvest challenges, including a short shelf life and inadequate handling infrastructure, further limit market access.
+Importantly, the severity of many biotic and abiotic stresses is intrinsically linked to the nutritional health of the plant.
+Addressing these multifaceted challenges, therefore, requires an integrated approach where improved nutrient management serves as a cornerstone for enhancing varietal tolerance, building climate resilience, and improving postharvest quality.

 Need for Sustainable Nutrient Management Strategies